Economic history: Early history of the discipline

 Arnold Toynbee made the case for combining economics and history in his study of the Industrial Revolution, saying, "I believe economics today is much too dissociated from history.
 Smith and Malthus had historical minds.
 However, Ricardo – who set the pattern of modern textbooks – had a mind that was entirely unhistorical."
-There were several advantages in combining economics and history according to Toynbee.
+There were several advantages in combining economics and history, according to Toynbee.
 To begin with, it improved economic understanding.
 "We see abstract propositions in a new light when studying them in relation to historical facts.
 Propositions become more vivid and truthful."
 Meanwhile, studying history with economics makes history easier to understand.
-Economics teaches us to look out for the right facts in reading history and makes matters such as introducing enclosures, machinery, or new currencies more intelligible.
+Economics teaches us to look for the right facts when reading history and makes matters such as the introduction of enclosures, machinery, or new currencies more intelligible.
 Economics also teaches careful deductive reasoning.
 "The habits of mind it instils are even more valuable than the knowledge of principles it gives.
 Without these habits, the mass of their materials can overwhelm students of historical facts."

-In late-nineteenth-century Germany, scholars at a number of universities, led by Gustav von Schmoller, developed the historical school of economic history.
+In late-nineteenth-century Germany, scholars at several universities, led by Gustav von Schmoller, developed the historical school of economic history.
 It argued that there were no universal truths in history, emphasizing the importance of historical context without quantitative analysis.
 This historical approach dominated German and French scholarship for most of the 20th century.
 The historical school of economics included other economists such as Max Weber and Joseph Schumpeter who reasoned that careful analysis of human actions, cultural norms, historical context, and mathematical support was key to historical analysis.
-The approach was spread to Great Britain by William Ashley (University of Oxford) and dominated British economic history for much of the 20th century.
+The approach was spread to Great Britain by William Ashley (University of Oxford).
+It dominated British economic history for much of the 20th century.
 Britain's first professor in the subject was George Unwin at the University of Manchester.
 Meanwhile, in France, economic history was heavily influenced by the Annales School from the early 20th century to the present.
 It exerts a worldwide influence through its journal Annales.
 Histoire, Sciences Sociales.